Spinach Cheese Tortellini & 3 Cheese Sauce was compensated by Collective Bias, Inc. and its advertiser. All opinions are mine alone.

 - When the water begins to boil, add salt to taste.

-- After the salt has dissolved and the water is boiling rapidly, add pasta to the water and stir frequently the first two minutes, then occasionally until the end of the cooking process.
+- After the salt has dissolved and the water is boiling rapidly, add pasta to the water and stir frequently for the first two minutes, then occasionally until the end of the cooking process.

 - Before draining the pasta, taste it to see if it’s cooked to your liking.
-If the pasta is “al dente,” you should feel a slight resistance when you bite into it or cut it with a fork.
+If the pasta is “al dente,” you should feel slight resistance when you bite into it or cut it with a fork.

-Mushrooms and Onions
+Saute The Mushrooms and Onions

-While the tortellini is cooking, heat a grill pan, spray with cooking spray and add mushrooms and green onions.
+While the tortellini is cooking, heat a grill pan, spray with cooking spray, and add mushrooms and green onions.
 Cook on medium-high for a few minutes until tender.
 This is going to be the topping for the pasta.

 My Spinach Cheese Tortellini with 3 Cheese Sauce always gets rave reviews!